On a Broken Formal Symmetry between Kinetic and Gravitational Energy: The Formal Symmetry in Newtonian Physics

 \section{The Formal Symmetry in Newtonian Physics}

-We take the gravitational force to be mediated by the gravitational field.
-Let us define the force exerted by the field on the test mass by $\mathbf{F}$ and that exerted by the test mass on the field by $\mathbf{F_g}$.
+We assume that the gravitational force is mediated by the gravitational field.
+Let us define the force exerted by the field on the test mass by $\mathbf{F}$ and that exerted by the test mass on the field by $\mathbf{F^*_g}$.
 Then, Newton's third law says

 We also know that \textbf{F} is the negative gradient of the GPE